A History of Jewish Vienna:

 About Michael

 Michael Simonson has been part of the Leo Baeck Institute since 2002.
-Since his beginnings as a new archivist, he has taken on many roles, including the position of Director of the Dr. Robert Ira Lewy Reference Services and as Director of Public Outreach.
-Simonson works closely with researchers and their needs, be it academic or personal genealogy.
-He has coordinated a number of programs online, as well as the monthly meetings of the Leo Baeck Institute book club.
-You are always welcome to write him with any questions you have related to your research.
+Starting as a new archivist, he has since taken on many roles, including Director of the Dr. Robert Ira Lewy Reference Services and Director of Public Outreach.

 RECORDING INFORMATION